You are here

 Breakfast Briefing - Security on the Korean Peninsula: Continuity and Change

 One of the stories of 2018 has been how a situation on the Korean peninsula that came so close to conflict in the late stages of 2017 has been turned into a tale of two processes: one, the US-DPRK dialogue, which focusses mainly on the nuclear and missile issues; and another, the ROK-DPRK dialogue, that places a greater emphasis on inter-Korean relations and military risk reduction.
-At times this dynamic has led the US and ROK into some tension, despite efforts on both sides to maintain alliance unity.
-At the same time, the DPRK has continued to advance its weapons programmes and consolidate its fledgling nuclear deterrent under the cover of these processes.
+At the same time, the DPRK has continued to evade international sanctions to further advance its weapons programmes under the cover of these processes.

-In this breakfast briefing, Tom will review developments in these diplomatic processes and in the broader security environment around the Korean peninsula, and will cover the prospects for the region in the year ahead.
+In this breakfast briefing, Cristina and Emil will review developments in these diplomatic processes and in the broader security environment around the Korean peninsula, and will provide insight into what the future of sanctions against North Korea might look like

 These briefings are open to Major Corporate Level Members and above and please note that places are limited and will be allocated on a first come, first served basis.